AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025290294

 RESEARCH ARTICLE

-Thermally tunable and biodegradable copolymer polymer ink for fabricating 3D-printed implantable drug delivery depots
+Thermally tunable and biodegradable copolymer ink for 3D-printed implantable drug delivery depots

 Yun Geun Jeong1† Joon Yeong Park1† Moon Hee Lim1 James J Yoo2 Sang Jin Lee2 Moon Suk Kim1,3*